ainame/swift-redis-clients-benchmark/README.md

 # vapor-redis-performance

-A benchmark for vapor/redis based on https://github.com/stefanwille/redis-client-benchmarks
+A benchmark for vapor/redis, IBM-Swift/Kitura-redis and PerfectlySoft/PerfectRedis based on https://github.com/stefanwille/redis-client-benchmarks

 ## My Result